Project VISION beginning strategic update

 Joe Kraus, the chairman of Project VISION, explained the reason for the update.
 He pointed out during Project VISION’s Thursday meeting he was “amazed” that after seven years, Project VISION meetings still attracted a full room at their meeting place in the Howe Center.
 The meetings take place the second Thursday of every month.

-A survey will be sent out today to everyone on Project VISION’s email list.
+A survey has been sent out to everyone on Project VISION’s email list.
 The surveys are due back in two weeks.

 The survey results will be discussed at Project VISION’s February meetings along with an analysis of what the results say about Project VISION’s SWOT, or Strengths, Weaknesses, Opportunities, Threats.
 In March, the group will discuss the high-level strategic plan elements for the new visions and goals.